 If we approve benefits for care provided by Out-of-Network Providers and/or treatment Facilities for Inpatient and Outpatient care, we may require you to participate in Case Management prior to receiving ongoing care and services.
-This plan generally does not cover services provided by Out-of-Network Providers.
 To find out more information about the program, call (800) 922-8778.

-Choosing a Network Provider
+Choosing a Provider